MDS-UPDRS

 Using the MDS-UPDRS scale in your practice, on the other hand, will completely depend on you as the expert.
 For a quick refresher, you may refer to the “When to use these MDS-UPDRS tests” section in this guide.

-How to interpret the MDS-UPDRS scoring?
+How do you interpret the MDS-UPDRS scoring?

-If the patient gets a total score more than or equal to 48 in Part 1, more than or equal to 42 in Parts II and IV, and more than or equal to 39 in Part III, they are considered to have a severe case in the sections where they got the equal or higher score.
+If the patient gets a total score more than or equal to 48 in Part 1, more than or equal to 42 in Parts II and IV, and more than or equal to 39 in Part III, they are considered to have a severe case of Parkinson disease in the sections where they got the equal or higher score.

 Join 10,000+ teams using Carepatron to be more productive